open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### Synchronous and asynchronous instruments compared

-Synchronous instruments are called in a request context, meaning they potentially have an associated tracing context and distributed correlation values.
+Synchronous instruments are called in a request context, meaning they have an associated tracing context and distributed correlation values.
 Multiple metric events may occur for a synchronous instrument within a given collection interval.